Vitamin D slows cellular aging by minimising the shortening of gene structures known as telomeres; the protective caps at the ends of chromosomes.

 Certain changes have to be made long before the onset of this early frailty of body and mind; but even then it's not too late.
 Start by getting more vitamin D.

-Take a daily walk in the sun with a hat on; protect the nose, face and ears from skin cancers.
+Salmon is a rich source of vitamin DTake a daily walk in the sun with a hat on; protect the nose, face and ears from skin cancers.
 We could argue about how long but that is not sensible; it depends on how far from the equator you live and the season.
-Just get out of doors daily; jump on your bicycle, dig in the garden and smell the roses.
+Just get out of doors every day; jump on your bicycle, dig in the garden and smell the roses.

 Researchers discourage vitamin D supplements; they are associated with kidney stones and other serious side effects.
 Get the nutrient from your food and exposure to sunshine.

-Just spending more time out of doors will also protect your eyes from myopia, a serious disease associate with too much screen time by the way.
+Just spending more of your life out of doors will also protect your eyes from myopia, a serious disease associated with too much screen time by the way.

 You can get vitamin D from supplements and from your food but the chief source is sunlight; that means spending time out of doors.
 The ultraviolet doesn't penetrate through glass by the way.